ant-design/ant-design-mobile/components/icon/index.en-US.md

 ### Tips

-Now, we only support the built-in 'check-circle', 'check', 'check-circle-o', 'cross-circle', 'cross', 'cross-circle-o', 'up' , 'left', 'right', 'ellipsis', 'loading' these icon types, **no longer support other custom types of icon**.
+Now, we only support the built-in 'check-circle', 'check', 'check-circle-o', 'cross-circle', 'cross', 'cross-circle-o', 'up' , 'left', 'right', 'ellipsis', 'loading' these icon types.

+> Note: `loading`(Deprecated) icon is not animated, it is recommended to use RN `ActivityIndicator` instead.

+**No longer support other custom types of icon**.
 If you need to use your custom icon type, there are several ways:

 1. view svg icon document for 1.x => 2.0 in [/docs/react/upgrade-notes](/docs/react/upgrade-notes#1.x-=>-2.0)
 2. Use your own iconfont file